NNPDF/nnpdf/doc/sphinx/source/tutorials/closuretest.md

   printpdf4gen: False # To print info on PDFs during minimization
 ```

-setting `fakedata` to `True` will cause closure test pseudodata to be generated
+Setting `fakedata` to `True` will cause closure test pseudodata to be generated
 and subsequently fitted.
 The PDf which the pseudodata will be generated from
 is specified by the `fakepdf` key.
 It is strongly advised to set the `fakepdf`
 and `t0pdfset`, found under `datacuts` to be the same PDF, unless specifically
 testing the impact of the t0 procedure.

-The `fakenoise` key specifies whether or not the level 1 shift $\eta$ will be
+The `fakenoise` key specifies whether or not the level 1 shift η will be
 add to the pseudodata during the filtering step, this is require for
 **both** level 1 and level 2 closure tests.